-- When aqueous solution of sodium sulphate and barium chloride are mixed together, we observe

-a) precipitate red

-b) white precipitate

-c) yellow precipitate

-d) colourless solution

-The colour of ferrous sulphate crystals is

-a) yellow

-b) light green

-c) red

-d) brown

-- 3. A student took solid quick lime in a china dish and added a small amount of water to it.
-He would hear

-- a) pop sound b) a crackling sound

-- c) hissing sound d) no sound at all
+- 1. When aqueous solution of sodium sulphate and barium chloride are mixed together, we observe - a) precipitate red b) white precipitate - c) yellow precipitate d) colourless solution - 2.
+The colour of ferrous sulphate crystals is-a) yellowb) light greenc) redd) brown - 3.
+A student took solid quick lime in a china dish and added a small amount of water to it.
+He would hear - a) pop sound b) a crackling sound - c) hissing sound d) no sound at all a) The solution turns light green b) A brown deposit is formed on the nail c) Both 'a' and 'b'

-- 4. When an iron nail is placed in copper sulphate solution the observation are as follow

-- a) The solution turns light green

-- b) A brown deposit is formed on the nail

-- c) Both 'a' and 'b'

-- d) None of the above